Baojun-Che/Baojun-CHE/README.md

 - 👋 Hi, I’m @Baojun-CHE, my Chinese name is 车保骏.
 -
-- I’m an undergraduate major in mathematics.
-- I'm now in Chern Class in School of Mathematical Sciences, Nankai Univercity, Tianjin, China.
+- I'm now an undergraduate student in Chern Class at School of Mathematical Sciences, Nankai University.
-- I will pursue a PhD major in computational mathematics at School of Mathematics Sciences, Peking University in 2025.
+- I'll pursue a Ph.D. degree major in computational mathematics at School of Mathematics Sciences, Peking University in 2025.

 -
-- 📫 How to reach me 1833437064@qq.com
+- 📫 How to contact me 1833437064@qq.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...